jmvedrine/moodle-qformat_d2l/README.md

 ##Installation
 To install, either download the zip file, unzip it, and place it in the moodle/question/format directory.
 (You will need to rename the directory from "moodle-qformat_d2l" to just "d2l".)

-Alternatively, get the code using git by running the following command in the top level folder of your Moodle install:
+Alternatively, get the code using git by running the following commands in the top level folder of your Moodle install:

 git clone git://github.com/jmvedrine/moodle-qformat_d2l.git question/format/d2l

 You must visit Site administration and install it like any other Moodle plugin.